Joe Walsh: Eagles reunions with Walsh

 An Eagles country tribute album titled Common Thread: The Songs of the Eagles was released in 1993, thirteen years after the split.
 Travis Tritt insisted on having the Long Run-era Eagles in his video for "Take It Easy" and they agreed.
 Following years of public speculation, the band formally reunited the following year.
 The lineup comprised the five Long Run-era members—Frey, Henley, Walsh, Felder, and Schmit—supplemented by Scott Crago (drums), John Corey (keyboards, guitar, backing vocals), Timothy Drury (keyboards, guitar, backing vocals), and Al Garth (saxophone, violin) on stage.

 "For the record, we never broke up, we just took a 14-year vacation", announced Frey at their first live performance in April 1994.
 The ensuing tour spawned a live album titled Hell Freezes Over (named for Henley's recurring statement that the band would get back together "when hell freezes over"), which debuted at No. 1 on the Billboard album chart.
 It included four new studio songs, with "Get Over It" and "Love Will Keep Us Alive" both becoming Top 40 hits.
-The album proved as successful as the tour, selling 6 million copies in the U.S. The tour was interrupted in September 1994 because of Frey's serious recurrence of diverticulitis, but it resumed in 1995 and continued into 1996.
+The album proved as successful as the tour, selling 6 million copies in the U.S. The tour was interrupted in September 1994 because of a recurrence of Frey's diverticulitis, but it resumed in 1995 and continued into 1996.

 In 1998, the Eagles, including Walsh, were inducted into the Rock and Roll Hall of Fame.
 For the induction ceremony, all seven Eagles members (Walsh along with Frey, Henley, Leadon, Meisner, Felder, and Schmit) played together for two songs, "Take It Easy" and "Hotel California".
 Several subsequent reunion tours followed (without Leadon or Meisner), notable for their record-setting ticket prices.

 The concert recordings were released on CD as part of the four-disc Selected Works: 1972–1999 box set in November 2000.
 Along with the millennium concert, this set included the band's hit singles, album tracks and outtakes from The Long Run sessions.
 Selected Works received platinum certification from the RIAA in 2002.

 The lineup consisting of Walsh with Frey, Henley and Schmit toured beginning in 2001, and a greatest hits album including the entire Eagles career, The Very Best Of., was released in 2003.
 A live two-disc DVD, Farewell 1 Tour-Live from Melbourne, including Walsh and featuring two new songs: Frey's "No More Cloudy Days" and Walsh's "One Day at a Time" was released in 2005.

 In 2007, the Eagles, including Walsh, released a single, "How Long", written by JD Souther.
 Later that year, the Walsh-era Eagles released Long Road Out of Eden, their first album of all-new material since 1979.
 The album debuted at number 1 in the U.S., the UK, Australia, New Zealand, the Netherlands, and Norway.
 It became their third studio album and seventh release overall to be certified at least seven times platinum by RIAA.
 The Eagles, including Walsh, began a world tour in support of Long Road Out of Eden in 2008.